keptn-contrib/unleash-service/README.md

 kubectl -n keptn get pods -l run=unleash-service
 ```

+### Disable ServiceAccount creation

+The service account creation is enabled by default in the `values.yaml` file inside the Helm chart.
+If you do not want to create the default service account for any reason (like to create it manually, etc.), you can set the service account `create` variable to false.

+Note: Creating no service account or a custom one can lead to unwanted behavior.

 ### Up- or Downgrading

 Adapt and use the following command in case you want to up- or downgrade your installed version (specified by the `$VERSION` placeholder):